stolostron/rhacm-docs/install/overview.md

 Before you install the Red Hat Advanced Cluster Management for Kubernetes, review the required hardware and system configuration for each product.

-You can install the Red Hat Advanced Cluster Management for Kubernetes either online or offline on IBM Cloud, {{site.data.keyword.linux_bit}}, and {{site.data.keyword.ppc}} with a supported version of {{site.data.keyword.ocp_tm}}.
+You can install the Red Hat Advanced Cluster Management for Kubernetes either online or offline on Linux, and Linux on Power (ppc64le) with a supported version of OpenShift Container Platform.

 High-level installation flow:

 <img src="../images/install_cp4mcm.svg" width="70%" alt="High-level installation">

-1. You must have a supported version of {{site.data.keyword.ocp}} installed on premise.
+1. You must have a supported version of OpenShift Container Platform installed on premise.
 2. Complete either an offline or online installation:
 3. Optionally, install modules or products that you require for your cluster.